How Much Is the Obamacare Tax Penalty for 2017?

 Obamacare Tax Penalty for 2017

-The following table estimates the Obamacare tax penalty for a single taxpayer who is uninsured for the entire year in 2016.
+The following table estimates the Obamacare tax penalty for a single taxpayer who is uninsured for the entire year in 2016 or 2017.
 As discussed above, "income" is the amount earned in excess of $10,300, the most recently available income tax filing threshold.

 |Annual Income Over $10,350||2.5% of income||2017 Obamacare Penalty||Per Month|

 You can find an online calculator to help you determine your potential tax penalty at the Tax Policy Center.

 To learn about what qualifies as health coverage under Obamacare and whether you are exempt, see Do I Have to Get Obamacare in New York?